Discover where to stay in London

 © Andy Parsons

-With one of the city’s cheapest cinemas and best clubs, Peckham is the place for alternative tastes.
+With one of the city’s cheapest cinemas and best clubs, Peckham is the place for alternative, trendy tastes.
 Plus it’s a short walk from Silk Road, a bargainous Chinese restaurant that’s so popular you’d be foolish to enter without a reservation.
 But you could always eat (and sleep) at The Victoria Inn, a traditional British pub with beautifully presented boutique rooms upstairs.
+Lovely.

-For a little countryside whimsy, make a beeline for Richmond.
+To add a little countryside whimsy to your schedule, make a beeline for Richmond.
 Here you’ll find the very large and very royal park with freely roaming deer, the blooming lovely Kew Gardens, and a fine night’s stay at the Bingham.
-This stately riverside hotel has elegantly designed rooms (six of which overlook the River Thames) and a restaurant with a thoroughly Instagrammable menu.
+In fact, this stately riverside hotel has elegantly designed rooms (six of which overlook the River Thames) and a restaurant with a thoroughly Instagrammable menu, so showing off to your friends and family is easy peasy.

 Approach Shoreditch with an open mind; this where you’ll find the Cereal Killer Cafe (all cereal, all the time), shops in shipping containers (Boxpark), and Lady Dinah’s Cat Emporium, where you can have tea with feline friends.
 When you’re ready to take a step back, Boundary makes for good shelter.
 This warehouse was overhauled by Sir Terence Conran and is, needless to say, en vogue.